-Below you will find detailed information on the safety histories of some of the nation’s largest trucking companies.
-You’ve probably seen many of these companies’ trucks on the highway and may recognize their logos below.
+Below you will find links to detailed safety histories for many of the United States’ largest trucking companies.
+You have likely seen many of these trucking fleets on the highway and may recognize their logos below.

-Who are the safest trucking companies and who are the most dangerous?
+Which are the safest trucking companies and which are the most dangerous?

 How to Compare

-For example, Swift Transportation reported 1,500 crashes over the two-year period, resulting in 38 deaths.
-Averitt Express tallied 308 crashes and 22 deaths in the same time frame—lesser in both categories.
-But Averitt trucks travelled 363 million miles in 2011 (the only year for which mileage totals are available).
-Swift trucks travelled 1.6 billion miles in 2011.
+For example, Swift Transportation reported 2,256 crashes over the two-year period, resulting in 67 deaths.
+Averitt Express tallied 425 crashes and 12 deaths in the same time frame—lesser in both categories.
+But Averitt trucks traveled 392 million miles in 2015 (the only year for which mileage totals are available).
+Swift trucks traveled 1.9 billion miles in 2015.
 This means accidents involving Averitt were far more likely to be fatal than those involving Swift, even though Swift registered more accidents-per-mile than Averitt.

-For the curious, the pages below contain more than just accident information.
+For the curious, the statistics information contain more than just accident information.
 The federal government compiles and reports extensive details that may be of interest, including:

 - Inspections of vehicles, drivers and cargo